jina-ai/docs/chapters/crud.md

           - embedding
 ```

-Since this is a `!CompoundIndexer`, it would affect both the `BaseVectorIndexer` and the `BaseKVIndexer`, causing the embeddings to be stored twice if we don't exlude them.
+Since this is a `!CompoundIndexer`, it would affect both the `BaseVectorIndexer` and the `BaseKVIndexer`, causing the embeddings to the next Driver in the Flowto be stored twice if we don't exclude them.